VencedorLOL/Tenacity-Pixel-Dungeon/docs/getting-started-desktop.md

 Shattered Pixel Dungeon uses [JPackage](https://dev.java/learn/jpackage/) and [Badass Runtime](https://badass-runtime-plugin.beryx.org/releases/latest/) to generate platform-specific executables that don't require users to install Java to run the game.
 This process is unfortunately more awkward, locks the game to a specific operating system, and produces larger files.
 Because of this JARs are recommended as a simpler starting point.

 Just like with a JAR, generating a platform-specific executable requires a new run configuration.
-Use 'jpackageimage' instead of 'release'.
+Use './gradlew desktop:jpackageimage' instead of 'release'.
 This may take a bit of time, and will generate an executable file in the `/desktop/build/jpackage` folder.
 All the specific configurations for badass runtime and jpackage are already set up, but you can view them in the 'runtime' block in [desktop/build.gradle](./desktop/build.gradle).

 You will only be able to create an executable that matches the operation system you are currently using:
 - If you have a Windows computer, you can generate a folder with a Windows .exe file inside (zip before distributing)